sfall-team/sfall/artifacts/example_mods/ItemHighlight_38x/readme.txt

 Requires sfall 3.8.12 or higher.

-To use, copy gl_highlighting_lite.int to your scripts folder and sfall-mods.ini to the mods folder in the same directory as sfall.
+To use, copy gl_highlighting_38x.int to your scripts folder and sfall-mods.ini to the "mods" folder in the same directory as sfall.
-Create the mods folder if it does not exist.
+Create the "mods" folder if it does not exist.
 Also, you should disable the built-in function in ddraw.ini (ToggleItemHighlightsKey=0).

-Note that due to the lack of newer game hooks in sfall 3.8.x, there are some minor visual glitches in the lite version:
+Note that due to the lack of some game hooks in earlier sfall 3.8.x, there are some minor visual glitches in the mod:
 - items will be kept highlighted when entering combat while holding the highlight key (fixed in 3.8.40+).
 - when you pick up items while holding the highlight key, they will be kept highlighted if you drop them on the ground (fixed in 3.8.18+).
 Both glitches can bo solved by pressing and releasing the highlight key again.